aws-samples/sample-one-click-generative-ai-solutions/docs/solutions/bedrock-engineer.en.md

 #### 1. Customizable Agents

-Create specialized agents by defining:
-- Custom names and descriptions
-- Tailored system prompts that define behavior and expertise
-- Tool selection specific to each agent's purpose
+Select agents from the top-left menu.
+By default, it includes Software Developer specialized for general software development, Programming Mentor to support programming learning, and Product Designer to support the conceptual stage of services and products.

 ![Custom Agents](https://raw.githubusercontent.com/aws-samples/bedrock-engineer/main/assets/custom-agents.png)

+Customize agent settings.
+Enter the agent's name and description, and input the system prompt.
+The system prompt is a crucial element that determines the agent's behavior.
+By clearly defining the agent's purpose, regulations, role, available tools, and when to use them, you can obtain more appropriate responses.

 #### 2. Integrated Tools

-Bedrock Engineer provides a comprehensive set of tools that can be selectively enabled for each agent:
+Click the Tools icon in the bottom left to select tools that the agent can use.
+Tools can be configured individually for each agent.

 ![Select Tools](https://raw.githubusercontent.com/aws-samples/bedrock-engineer/main/assets/select-tools.png)